 In this episode of The Content 10x Podcast, we speak to Mike Morrison – the Godfather of membership sites!

-He has over 15 years experience in digital marketing and online business and has worked closely with multinational brands such as McDonalds, ITV and Ancestry.com.
-He has been the driving force behind a multitude of 6 and 7 figure membership businesses.
+With over 15 years of experience in digital marketing and online business, Mike has worked closely with multinational brands such as McDonalds, ITV and Ancestry.com.

 Can you repurpose content when you start a membership site?

 Yes – you can!
-Mike explained that new membership site owners often feel that they need to overcompensate in terms of the content they need to deliver to paying members.
-In other words, membership site owners think that their members will expect more than they actually do.
+Mike explains that new member site owners often think their members will expect more than they actually do.

-If you’re creating a membership site look at the content you already have and find ways to deliver it in a slightly different format (remix it, collate it…).
-Or use your existing content as a jumping off point and create a little bit extra for your members.
+If you’re creating a membership site, look at the content you already have and find ways to deliver it in a slightly different format.
+Alternatively, use your existing content as a springboard and create a little bit extra for your members.

 Creating Membership Content From Your Podcast

 Mike shared some really great tips on how you can use your (free) podcast to create (paid) membership content.

 Video yourself recording your podcast episode, either in person or using the software of your choice.
 Offer the audio for free as a podcast episode via the usual channels.
 Then, make the video recording only available to paid members.